NEW YORK—“The results are in, and to put it mildly, comrades, it ain’t pretty.”

 Much of the work that the CPUSA and the family of organizations under its umbrella do is only possible because of the contributions made by generations of Communist activists and allies.

-“It’s not just the super-rich who have estates; working class people also accumulate some small resources,” Carson said.
+“It’s not just the super-rich who have estates; working-class people also accumulate some small resources,” Carson said.
 “They want to make sure their family is taken care of, and for many people, they also consider the party a part of their family.”

 Wood said, “Legacy giving is really the bedrock of support for working-class struggle that is passed on from generation to generation.”
 In a new promotional video for the effort, 106-year-old Bea Lumpkin encouraged everyone to consider signing up: “The struggle for socialism will go on long after you and I are gone, but we can still be a part of the movement.”

 Carson and Wood asked members and friends of the party and readers of People’s World to think about their own legacy and how they can go on supporting the movement for years and years to come.
-And they emphasized, it’s not only seniors who should be giving it some thought.
+And they emphasized that it’s not only seniors who should be giving it some thought.

 Details on how to join the Socialist Security community are available on the People’s World and CPUSA websites.